loneconservative/guidelines/slack.md

 4. Click on the Actions tab and select join to connect your account to the article.
 ![Step 4](trello4a.png)

 5. Once your article is completed, login to trello and edit your article card.
 Include 1) A proposed title; 2) Your name (or pen name); 3) Labels if applicable; 4) Attached google doc file - be sure to enable editing permissions.
+For a details see the "Article Submission: How to Guide" [link](https://loneconservative.us15.list-manage.com/track/click?u=645d4c9632590ed91216ec556&id=e7e336d84a&e=dac2748f1d)

 Labels: